Tips on How To Name Your Film or Video Production Company

 However, it feels too long for some reason.
 You can abbreviate it into an initialism that your production company will be known by.

-While this can make your name easier to roll off the tongue, it doesn’t necessarily solve your first problem: it doesn’t tell clients, audiences, or future partners everything you want them to know about you and your interests right away.
+While this can make your name easier to roll off the tongue, it doesn’t necessarily solve your first problem: it doesn’t tell clients, audiences, or future partners everything you want them to know about you and your interests immediately.
+That’s why, in your additional branding, you would include the full name in the subtitle.

 5. Use former work as a reference

 You can use your old work as inspiration to name your new entity.
+Steven Spielberg and Adam Sandler’s production companies are the two best examples of this.

-Steven Spielberg’s Amblin Entertainment was named after Steven’s first commercial release back in 1968, a short indie film about a man and woman “amblin’” around the desert as they attempt to hitchhike.
+Steven Spielberg’s Amblin Entertainment was named after Steven’s first commercial release in 1968, a short indie film about a man and woman “amblin’” around the desert as they attempt to hitchhike.
 It’s a clever homage to his first film.

-6. Use your inspiration as a reference
+6. Use your love for film as a reference

 Many commercial filmmakers and videographers started as film lovers.
 Use that love and admiration as inspiration for your name.

-A way to use a quote you like is to paraphrase it and pay homage to the original, while still add your own creativity to it.
-It’s a grey area though, which you can read more about here.
+Make sure that the quote in question isn’t trademarked, though.
+A way to use a quote you like is to paraphrase it and pay homage to the original while still adding your creativity.
+This is a grey area, though.

 7. Turn your creative aspiration into a name